-If The Chicken Fountain must be introduced to chickens in warm weather, it should be used in addition to traditional waterers until the flock gets the hang of them.
+If nipple drinkers must be introduced to chickens in warm weather, it should be used in addition to traditional waterers until the flock gets the hang of them.

-3. Wrap heat tape around The Chicken Fountain ensuring that the heat tape TOUCHES EACH PIN.
+3. Wrap heat tape around the unit ensuring that the heat tape TOUCHES EACH PIN.

 4. Wrap heavy duty aluminum foil around the entire unit, covering the heat tape, but leaving the pins and orange housings exposed.

-6. Cover every inch of the duct insulation with duct tape.
-This step was necessary because our chickens began pecking at and eating the duct insulation.
+6. Cover every inch of the duct insulation with duct tape or feed bags.
+(This step was necessary because our chickens began pecking at and eating the duct insulation.)

 7. Fill unit with water and insert heater (optional).